 - 1. Mobilization and demobilization - 2.
 Provide and install a pre-cast pump house - 3.
-Provide and install a buried, pre-cast, 15,000-gallon water tank - 4.
+Install a buried, pre-cast, 15,000-gallon water tank - 4.
 Provide and install a buried HDPE pipe from an existing well to the buried tank - 5.
 Provide and install a pre-manufactured, J-stand for loading water into water trucks - 6.
 Provide and install interior piping and appurtenances - 7.
 Design, provide and install all electrical and control equipment to operate the system.

+\$

 Time estimated to complete the work: working days.

 Name of Company

-Signature of Authorized Representative
+Signature of Authorized Representative Date Signed

-Date Signed

 Company Street Address

 City, State, Zip Code

-Contact Information (phone number or email)
+Contact Information (phone number/email)

-IN WITNESS HERETO the undersigned has set his (its) hand this day of , 2022.
+IN WITNESS HERETO the undersig 2023. ned has set his (its) hand this day of,

 NAME OF FIRM: ADDRESS:

-By: (Signature)
+D

+By:(Signature)

 Title

+(Printed Name)

-(Printed Name) CONTRACTOR'S IDAHO PUBLIC WORK S LICENSE NO
+CONTRACTOR'S IDAHO PUBLIC V VORKS LICENSE NO

-STATE OF IDAHO)) ss.
+STATE OF IDAHO) ss.

+) ss.
 County of)

-On thisday of , 2022, before me, a notary public, personally, known or identified to me to be the, whose name is
+On thisday ofappeared , 2023, before me, a notary public, personally, known or identified to me to be the, whose name is

-subscribed to the within instrument, and acknosame. owledged to me that said corporation executed the
+subscribed to the within instrument, an same. d acknowledged to me that said corporation executed the

-(SEAL)

-Notary Public for Idaho Residing at: My Commission Expires:
+(SEAL) Notary Public for Idaho Residing at:

+Residing at: My Commission Expires:

-FY22 PICKLES BUTTE SANITARY LANDFILL DUST CONROL SYSTEM PROJECT AGREEMENT having a local address of
+FY23 PICKLES BUTTE SANITARY LANDFILL DUST CONROL SYSTEM PROJECT AGREEMENT

-THIS AGREEMENT is made this day of 2022, between,

-(hereinafter "CONTRACTOR") and Canyon County, a political subdivision of the State of Idaho, having offices at 1115 Albany St. Caldwell, Idaho 83605 (hereinafter "COUNTY").
+THIS AGREEMENT is mad e this day of 2023, between, having a local add dress of (hereinafter "CONTRACTOR") a and Canyon Cour nty, a political subdivision of the State of Idaho, having offices at 1115 Albany St .
+Caldwell, Idaho 83605 (hereinafter "COUNT Υ").

-WHEREAS, COUNTY issued a Solicitation for Bids pursuant to procedures provided by Idaho Code Section 67-2805 for the purpose of identifying the lowest responsive bid for the FY2022 Pickles Butte Sanitary Landfill Dust Control System Project (hereinafter "Project"); and
+WHEREAS, COUNTY issued a Solicitation for Bids pursuant to procedures provided by Idaho Code Section 67-2805 for the purpose of identifying the lowest responsive bid for the FY23 Pickles Butte Sanitary Landfill Dust Control System Project (hereinafter "Project"); and

-WHEREAS, COUNTY has determined that CONTRACTOR's bid to provide said construction services was the lowest responsive bid received and that funds sufficient to complete such construction have been duly appropriated for expenditure in FY22.
+WHEREAS, COUNTY has determined that CONTRACTOR's bid to provide said construction services was the lowest responsive bid received and that funds sufficient to complete such construction have been duly appropriated for expenditure in FY23.